kitconcept/.github/profile/README.md

 ## Plone Open Source Community

 We are a vital part of the Plone Open Source Community.

-Plone Core Developers:

-- Timo Stollenwerk
+All our team members are Plone core developers.
+We have three Plone Foundation Members.
+Our team members server on the Plone Board of Directors, the Volto Team, The Framework Team, The Release Team and the Roadmap Team.

+Plone Board Of Directors:

 - Victor Fernandez de Alba
 - Érico Andrei
-- Jakob Kahl
-- Steffen Ring
-- Thomas Kindermann
-- Alok Kumar

 Plone Foundation Members:

 - Timo Stollenwerk
-- Victor Fernandez de Alba
-- Érico Andrei

-Plone Board Of Directors:

 - Victor Fernandez de Alba
 - Érico Andrei